Jump ahead to:

 What is the Psychology of Controversy?

-Below again is my personal observations and opinions.
+Below again are my personal observations and opinions.
 Where we stand on most controversial topics depends on how you define Us vs them.
 This is sometimes referred to as tribalism.

 Who is us?
 Who is them?